Valorant’s Battle Pass rewards players with free and premium cosmetic items. In this guide we’ll explain how it all works.

 The video below shows how a weapon skin will evolve as you pour RP into it, and we've got to say, it does look like a decent system with a lot of potential.

 The Battle Pass will be the main way of earning RP, but you can buy more from the in-game store.

 These are ‘reward tracks’ which reward you with cosmetics by playing games and earning EXP.
 There are two types of Contract: Agent specific and Battle Pass.

 The Agent specific contracts allow you to work towards unlocking a particular agent, or if you already own them, you’ll earn cosmetic rewards for them.
 For example, if you want to unlock some Sage cosmetics, you’ll activate her contract, play games, earn EXP, and gradually begin earning Sage goodies.
 If you don’t own Omen, for instance, you’ll activate his contract, earn EXP, and upon completing his contract you’ll unlock him.

 More essential Valorant guides:

 You won’t have access to the Agent specific Contract straight away.
 First you’ll have to complete what Riot calls the “onboarding pass” which is fancy spiel for a beginner pass which consists of 10 basic tiers.
 You’ll power through this pretty quickly if you play the game semi-regularly, and as you work your way through it you’ll get to unlock two agents of your choice.

 One you’ve completed the “onboarding pass” you’ll unlock the ability to activate the Agent specific Contracts.

-From experience, it takes a very long time to complete these Agent contracts.
+From experience, it takes a pretty long time to complete these Agent contracts.
 If you're a casual player who jumps in for a game or two most days of the week, then expect a long, long grind to unlock an Agent.